 After the SmartLink connection screen, you should see your Radio in the list of available Radios.

-SmartLink will be displayed in front of the Model to indicate that this Radio is available via SmartLink for remote access.
+The blue SmartLink will be displayed in front of the Model to indicate that this Radio is available via SmartLink for remote access.
 By tapping on this entry you can connect to your Radio as usual.

 The App contains two different Settings sections.